 A strong woman looks a challenge in the eye and gives it a wink.Gina Carey

-The things a mother insists upon, for heavens sake.
-“I made shorts with an elastic waistband in a six week sewing class while in high school,” Suzanne Sevier says.
-She continued to sew her own “weird pieces” while at Father Ryan.
+For heaven’s sake, it’s those things a mother insists upon that can make a life.
+“I made shorts with an elastic waistband in a six weeks sewing class while in high school,” Suzanne Sevier says.
+She continued to sew her own “weird pieces” while at Father Ryan High School.

 And then she schlepped her sewing machine to the University of Tennessee.
 Draw string pants enchanted her and the resulting creations were doled out to friends and family.
 “But I began to notice that no one ever wore them,” she said, with a toss of her ginger hair.

-Suzanne is a done deal gal.
+Suzanne is and was an imaginative hustler of a gal.
 “I was always an eclectic dresser – drawn to the fun, fancy and strange,” she says.

 Serendipitously she claimed a work spot at the renowned Mood Fabrics ultimately managing their warehouse.
 All the while she continued making skirts for folks back home in Atlanta and Nashville.